 And that’s your basic birdie bread right there.
-You can simplify it even more by just making it with baby food instead of whole fruit and veg, sub any of the fruit and veg for whatever you have at home or make a super elaborate bread full of fancy seeds and grains.
-Some even like to include the eggs shells after crushing them to a powdery consistency!
+You can simplify it even more by just making it with baby food instead of whole fruit and veg, sub any of the fruit and veg for whatever you have at home, or make a super elaborate bread full of fancy seeds and grains.
+Some even like to include the egg shells after crushing them to a powdery consistency!

 2. Sweet potato balls for parrots

-Can parrot eat sweet potato?
+Can parrots eat sweet potato?
 You betcha!
 This recipe is no-bake and super simple.
 And honestly, I’ll be the first to admit that a few spoonfuls actually tend to disappear into my own mouth during preparation.

 Although these sweet potato balls are a bit too high in sugar to feed on a daily basis, they make a great snack for your birds.
-And they freeze well, so no more excuses of not being able to feed veggies and fruits because you forgot to go to the store!
+And they freeze well, so no more excuses for not being able to feed veggies and fruits because you forgot to go to the store!

 - 1 large sweet potato